-The principal objective of the County in refunding an outstanding debt issue is to secure a public benefit which may include an interest rate savings that will result in both an annual and present value savings (2% minimum by maturity on its own and a minimum 4% savings overall on its own or if combined with more than one refinancing) to the property owners responsible for paying debt service on the bonds.
+The principal objective of the County in refunding an outstanding debt issue is to secure a public benefit which may include an interest rate savings that will result in both an annual and present value savings to the property owners responsible for paying debt service on the bonds.
 The actual value of the savings must significantly exceed the costs of the refunding and any increase in the principal amount of bonds that will be outstanding as a result of the refunding.